Security Executive Council's Next Generation Security Leader: Driving Unified Risk Oversight™ through Global Security Operations Centers

 07:00 – 07:55 Pacific Standard Time (PST) Registration, Continental Breakfast/Brunch and Welcome:

-SEC Next Generation Security Leaders Dean Correia and SEC Next Generation Leaders Dean Correia and Francis D’Addario (Mesa, AZ), Bob Hayes (Crystal City, VA) and Sean Dettloff (Renton, WA) with Tom Shinner, Director, BCA Security and Infrastructure, The Boeing Company.
+SEC Next Generation Security Leaders Dean Correia and SEC Next Generation Leaders Dean Correia and Francis D’Addario (Mesa, AZ), Bob Hayes (Crystal City, VA) and Sean Dettloff (Renton, WA) with Tom Shinner, Director, Security and Fire Integration, Boeing Shared Services Group.
 Chatham House Rules, engagement expectations and housekeeping advisories will be shared.

 07:55 - 08:00 Local Security and Safety Briefs – The Boeing Company

 08:00 – 9:30 Aligning Operational Risk Oversight Considerations with Strategic Leadership Imperatives

 Bob Hayes, Managing Director SEC, (formerly Georgia Pacific and 3M), sets the stage for Forces of Change and Board-level enterprise risk management expectations.
 Strategy panelists from the Boeing Company, MITRE Corporation, Red Hat, and Capital One will depict and discuss their relevant business drivers ranging from brand reputation protection to uncertainty management.
 Business continuity, compliance, cost avoidance, operational excellence, mission resilience, return on investment and stakeholder confidence considerations will be covered.